natgo/wt-wiki-scraper/wikitext-transpiled/fleet/MPK%20Pr.122bis.md

 <!-- ''Provide information about the characteristics of the primary armament.
 Evaluate their efficacy in battle based on their reload speed, ballistics and the capacity of their shells.
 Add a link to the main article about the weapon: <code><nowiki>{{main|Weapon name (calibre)}}</nowiki></code>.
 Broadly describe the ammunition available for the primary armament, and provide recommendations on how to use it and which ammunition to choose.'' -->
 {{main|90-K (85 mm)}}

 The primary weapon on the {{PAGENAME}} is the [[90-K (85 mm)|85 mm 90-K]] cannon.
 A good gun in its own right that only really needs high-explosive shells to handle most of its opponents.
-Due to the cannon's ability, most battles may only require up to 100 shells to be brought in for the match.
 The gun has great frontal firing arcs, reaching all the way to the ship's sides to nigh-rear, with the ±160° horizontal traverse range.
 However, the slow traverse speed means that the {{PAGENAME}} shouldn't expect to fight enemies coming in at all sides.

 {{:90-K (85 mm)/Ammunition|85 mm O-365K, 85 mm O-365M, 85 mm BR-365}}